Humza Yousaf: Political positions

-Yousaf said in 2023 that he was "firmly committed to equality for everyone" and has vocally supported same-sex marriage and gender reforms for trans people.
-In 2014 he was absent for the final vote of the Marriage and Civil Partnership (Scotland) Act 2014 due to a ministerial engagement, although he voted in favour of the bill in earlier stages.
+In 2020, Yousaf expressed support for increasing the racial diversity among top government positions in Scotland.
+He stated "for 99% of the meetings I go to, I'm the only non-White person in the room...
+Every chair of every public body is White.
+That is not good enough."
+Yousaf said in 2023 that he was "firmly committed to equality for everyone" and has vocally supported same-sex marriage and gender reforms for transgender persons.
+In 2014, he was absent for the final vote of the Marriage and Civil Partnership (Scotland) Act 2014 due to a ministerial engagement, although he voted in favour of the bill in earlier stages.
 He also voted in favour of the Gender Recognition Reform (Scotland) Bill.
+Additionally, Yousaf has vowed to secure the rights of the LGBT community in a written constitution if Scotland gains independence.